Written by

 Limited number of sessions

-Instead of a therapeutic process, counseling or diagnosis-making (the existence of a diagnosis does not provide real help for everyday survival for the affected clients)
+Instead of a therapeutic process, counseling or diagnosis-making (having a diagnosis does not mean real help for surviving everyday life for affected clients)

 Professional rotation in the system

-Psychological work is like an investment, aimed at improving long-term quality of life – for this, stable frameworks, regularity, and a therapeutic relationship are needed.
+Psychological work is like an investment whose goal is to improve quality of life in the long run - and that requires stable boundaries, regularity, and a therapeutic relationship.

-Our health is worth every penny, and it pays off!
+Our health is worth every penny, and it pays off too!

-A well-chosen psychologist helps to understand what's going on inside us and teaches us to relate differently to ourselves, our relationships, and our challenges.
+A well-chosen psychologist helps you understand what is happening inside you, and teaches you how to relate differently to yourself, your relationships, and your difficulties.

-A good therapeutic process can not only alleviate symptoms but also create changes in our personality that are entirely to our advantage.
+A good therapeutic process is not only able to reduce symptoms, but can also create changes in our personality that become a real advantage for us.

 You can count on reliable, regular appointments

-The depth and length of the therapeutic process are tailored to the client's needs
+The depth and length of the therapeutic process adapt to the client’s needs

-No rotation, no rushing – there's time for yourself
+No rotation, no rushing - there is time for yourself

 If you are looking for a real, long-term solution, book an appointment with us.

-Our experienced, certified psychologists, specialist psychologists help set you on the path to a more balanced life through therapeutic work.
+Our experienced, certified psychologists and specialist psychologists help you move toward a more balanced life through therapeutic work.

-In some cases, of course, we might need to direct our clients towards hospital care (psychiatric intervention is warranted).
-In such cases, we always have the client's interests in mind, as we strive to make professionally justified decisions.
+In some cases, of course, it may be necessary to guide our clients toward hospital care (psychiatric intervention is indicated).
+In such cases, we keep the client’s interests in mind, because we always strive to make professionally grounded decisions.

 Where can I find a free psychologist online?

-Free psychological counseling is available through the websites of several non-profit organizations, foundations, and helplines – such as the Blue Line, Mental First Aid, or university counselors' online platforms.
+Free psychological counseling is available through the websites of several civil organizations, foundations, and helplines - for example, Blue Line, Mental First Aid, or the online platforms of university counselors.

-What problems can I bring to a free psychologist?
+What problems can a free psychologist help with?

-Help can be sought in the case of a crisis situation, anxiety, loss, relationship difficulties, abuse or life management hurdles – typically in the form of counseling.
+Help can be requested in cases of crisis, anxiety, loss, relationship difficulties, abuse, or getting stuck in everyday life - usually in the form of counseling.

 How reliable is free online psychological counseling?

-It can be reliable if provided by a reputable organization, but opportunities are more limited and generally don't replace a longer-term therapeutic process.
+It can be reliable if it is provided by a credible organization, but the options are more limited and usually do not replace a long-term therapeutic process.

-Do I need to register if I want the help of a free psychologist?
+Do I need to register if I want help from a free psychologist?

-It depends: some provide help anonymously, while others require prior registration or appointment booking.
+It depends: in some places help is available anonymously, while elsewhere prior registration or booking an appointment is needed.

 Did you like the article?
-Then save it to your bookmarks to easily return to it anytime or share it on one of your social platforms!
+Then save it to your bookmarks so you can find it again quickly anytime, or share it on one of your social platforms!

 Share on Facebook